 How much are camp fees?

 Program fees are a sliding scale of $200-$400.
 This means a family can choose to pay a fee that is within their financial ability.
 A Payment Plan is available to help families in planning out their childcare budget.
 Financial Aid is available for families who may be facing financial hardship.
-By providing these financial options, our aim is to make this camp program accessible to all families regardless of their financial background because all girls have the right to rock out 🙂
+By providing these financial options, our aim is to make this camp program accessible to all families regardless of their financial background because girls, gender non-binary and trans youth have the right to rock out 🙂